SpicyGarlicAlbacoreRoll/CS411closestPairProblem/README.md

 # CS411closestPairProblem

-WIP solutions to the closest pair problem using brute force and divide and conquer algorithms.
+Two solutions to the closest pair problem using divide and conquer &  brute force algorithms.

+The divide and conquer runs in O(nlog^2(n)) time
+The brute force method runs in O(n^2) time

+Data is given to algorithms pre-sorted

-BUILD INSTRUCTIONS (Only tested on GNU compiler, MSVC fails on starting div and conquer solution)
+BUILD INSTRUCTIONS (Tested on GNU, CLANG, and MSVC)

 from the project's root directory,